BY-LAWS OF SAIL NOVA SCOTIA

 15.6 The borrowing powers of the Association may be exercised by Special Resolution of the members.

-Certified to be a true copy of the complete by-laws of the Sail Nova Scotia Association as approved by Sail Nova Scotia Membership and as amended February 11, 2017.
+Certified to be a true copy of the complete by-laws of the Sail Nova Scotia Association as approved by Sail Nova Scotia Membership and as amended on February 6, 2023.